rejojer/PageIndex/README.md

 Are you frustrated with vector database retrieval accuracy for long professional documents?
 Traditional vector-based RAG relies on semantic *similarity* rather than true *relevance*.
 But what we really need in retrieval is **relevance** — which requires **reasoning**.
 When working with professional documents that demand domain expertise and multi-step reasoning, similarity search often falls short.

 **Reasoning-based RAG** offers a better alternative: enabling LLMs to *think* and *reason* their way to the most relevant document sections.
-Inspired by *AlphaGo*, we propose to use  *tree search* to perform structured document retrieval.
+Inspired by AlphaGo, we propose to use  *tree search* to perform structured document retrieval.

 **[PageIndex](https://vectify.ai/pageindex)** is a *document indexing system* that builds *search tree structures* from long documents, making them ready for reasoning-based RAG.